-Students specialising in Forensic Psychology are required to conduct a clinical internship in an approved setting.
+Students specialising in forensic psychology are required to conduct a clinical internship in an approved setting.
 The clinical internship can be conducted in conjunction with the research internship or separately.
 Students are required to submit a report on their experiences during the clinical internship.
-Requirements for this report are provided to students via EleUM.
-Students commence their internship by writing a description of their learning Intended Learning Outcomes.
+Requirements for this report are provided to students via Canvas.
+Students start their internship by defining their Intended Learning Outcomes.

 This clinical internship lasts a minimum of 5 months (520 hours).
-In addition to the clinical internship, students may want to acquire a qualification in Psychodiagnostics ("NIP Basisaantekening Psychodiagnostiek").
+In addition to the clinical internship, Dutch students may want to acquire a qualification in Psychodiagnostics ("NIP Basisaantekening Psychodiagnostiek").
 The Master's in Forensic Psychology will also allow graduates from the programme to meet the entry demands of the postmaster's education as a Health Care Psychologist ('GZ-Verklaring').